MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/admin-reference.md

 ## Refreshing virtual entity metadata

-The virtual entity metadata can be force-refreshed when it is expected for the entity metadata in Finance and Operations to have changed.
+The virtual entity metadata can be force-refreshed when it is expected for the entity metadata in Business Central to have changed.
 This can be done by setting **Refresh** to **Yes** and saving.
-This will sync the latest entity definition from Finance and Operations to Common Data Service and update the virtual entity.
+This will sync the latest entity definition from Business Central to Common Data Service and update the virtual entity.

 Referencing virtual entities
 ----------------------------